brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Riverpod.md

 ## Access to Provider
 - Access Provider by ref
   - ref.read(): will only read the value ONCE
   - ref.watch(): will monitor and read the value when changed.
 When a value has been changed, the build() method will get triggered to rebuild the widget tree.
+This can help eliminate the need of ConsumerStatefulWidget.
 ```dart
 @override
   Widget build(BuildContext context) {